50th Running of the ASICS Falmouth Road Race

 - Falmouth Residents & Residential Taxpayers: There will be a registration question asking if you are a Falmouth resident or residential taxpayer.
 In a typical year, all verified Falmouth residents and taxpayers, and their spouses and children between 10 and 23, are guaranteed entry.
 In 2021, depending on the field size allowed, we may or may not be able to guarantee entry for Falmouth residents/residential taxpayers.

-Charity runner registration is still open!
+Charity runner registration is closed!

 - If you have not already, please consider running for one of our charity partners through our Numbers for Nonprofits Program.